Gulliver's Travels (1939 film): Production

 Max Fleischer had envisioned a feature as early as 1934, but Paramount vetoed the idea based largely on their interests in maintaining financial solvency following their series of bankruptcy reorganizations.
 However, after the success of Walt Disney Productions' Snow White and the Seven Dwarfs, Paramount wanted to duplicate the Disney success and ordered a feature for a 1939 Christmas release, which would be Paramount's very first animated feature.
 When the story was first written in New York, Popeye the Sailor had originally been cast as Gulliver.
-This was scrapped, however, and the story was restructured once the West Coast team of Cal Howard, Tedd Pierce, and Edmond Seward came aboard (although Popeye would later be cast as a Gulliver-like character in an abridged version of the story called "Popeye's Travels", made for the 1960s Popeye the Sailor television show).
+This was scrapped, and the story was restructured once the West Coast team of Cal Howard, Tedd Pierce, and Edmond Seward came aboard; Popeye would later be cast as a Gulliver-like character in an abridged version of the story called "Popeye's Travels", made for the 1960s Popeye the Sailor television show.

-One of the major challenges for Fleischer Studios was the 18-month delivery envelope, coming at a time when Fleischer Studios was relocating to Miami, Florida.
+One of the major challenges for Fleischer Studios was the 18-month delivery envelope, coming at a time when the studio was relocating to Miami, Florida.
 While Snow White was in production for 18 months, it had been in development for just as long, allowing for a total of three years to reach the screen.
 To meet this deadline, the Fleischer staff was greatly expanded to some 800 employees.
 Animation training classes were set up with Miami art schools as a conduit for additional workers.
 Experienced lead animators were lured from Hollywood studios, including Nelson Demorest, Joe D'Igalo, and former Fleischer Animators Grim Natwick, Al Eugster, and Shamus Culhane, who returned after working for the Walt Disney Studios.